gsoules/AvantZoom/README.md

 1. Unzip the AvantZoom-master file into your Omeka installation's plugin directory.
 1. Rename the folder to AvantZoom.
 1. Activate the plugin from the Admin → Settings → Plugins page.
-1. Add `zoom` folder to your Omeka installation's `files` folder.
+1. Add a `zoom` folder to your Omeka installation's `files` folder.
 1. Copy the `images` folder from the AvantZoom folder to the `files/zoom` folder.
-This folder contains icon files used by the OpenSeadragon viewer for the zoom in, zoom out, home, and full screen controls.
+The folder contains icon used by the OpenSeadragon viewer for the zoom in, zoom out, and other controls.
 AvantZoom does not use this folder.
 1. Edit your theme's `show.php` file as explained below.

-##### Edit show.php
+#### Edit show.php

 The AvantZoom plugin provides everything you need to start using OpenSeadragon, but you must edit your theme's `show.php` file to insert code at both the top and the bottom of the file.
 This code adds the OpenSeadragon viewer to the Show